MacGyverBass/docker-dnsmasq/README.md

 ## Running this Docker image

 There are many uses for dnsmasq and can be ran in various configurations using different arguments.
-Pleasae refer to the documentation regarding dnsmasq on the page mentioned in the previous section to run dnsmasq.
+Please refer to the documentation regarding dnsmasq on the page mentioned in the previous section to run dnsmasq.
 All arguments passed to the docker image will be passed directly to the dnsmasq executable.

 Here is a basic example of running dnsmasq in Docker: